esl-epfl/timescoring/README.md

 Functions defined in *EventsAndDurationPerformances* class are:

 > calculateStartsAndStops(self, labels)
-- Function that detects starts and stop of event (or groups of labels 1).
+- Function that detects starts and stop of event (or groups of labels 1) and returns them in form [start, stop].

 > calc_TPAndFP
 - For a pair of ref and hyp event decides if it is false or true prediction.
+-   It returns:
+    - tp - percentage of overlap if true event
+    - fp - if this predicted event contributes to FP before (-1), after (1), or on both sides (2) of true event
+    - fp_bef and fp_aft - lengths of FP (if exists) before and after true event (as multiplier of maxLenFP)

 > performance_events
 - Function that detects events in a stream of true labels and predictions.
-Detects overlaps and measures sensitivity, precision , F1 score and number of false positives.
+- Detects overlaps and returns [sensitivity, precision , F1 score and number of false positives/day].

 > performance_duration
 - Calculates performance metrics on the  sample by sample basis.
+- Returns [sensitivity, precision and F1 score].

 > performance_all9
 - Function that returns 9 different performance measures of prediction on epilepsy